Digital history projects in progress. Updates posted here.

 - Search: Search the database of historic names, or locate contemporary geographical features using the search function.

-“Arkansas Créole: Recovering a Lost Vernacular Landscape” is a digital history project that aims to document the contributions of French-speaking people to early Arkansas history and geography.
-It focuses on the diverse Creole community—composed of people of European, Indigenous, and African descent—that lived alongside the Ogahpah, Osage, and Caddo nations under French, Spanish, and early US dominion.
+This digital history project documents the contributions of French-speaking people to early Arkansas history and geography.
+It focuses on the diverse Creole community—composed of people of European, Indigenous, and African descent—that lived alongside the Ogahpah, Osage, and Caddo nations under French, Spanish, and early U.S. dominion.
 For generations, the “French period” of Arkansas history has been romanticized, whitewashed, and dismissed as inconsequential.
-Layers of forgetting have erased the people behind the placenames of Arkansas—especially its rivers, bayous, and streams.
-This map aims to recover their stories and the traces of the world they left behind.
+This map recovers the people behind the placenames—especially rivers, bayous, and streams.

-“This Unalterable Friendship”: New England Merchants in the French Indian Ocean Islands
+This Unalterable Friendship: New England Merchants in the French Indian Ocean Islands

-“Creoles Far From Our Land”: Mapping the Global Peregrinations of Jean-Baptiste Tabardin
+Creoles Far From Our Native Place: Mapping the Global Peregrinations of Jean-Baptiste Tabardin

 Back to Top